 Energy efficiency (sometimes called efficient energy use) is all about using less energy to provide the same level of performance, comfort and convenience.
 Try these practical steps to reduce household energy use and bills.

 - Choose energy-efficient appliances.
-Household appliances account for up to 30 per cent of your home energy use, so the type of appliances you choose and the way you use them makes a big difference to your energy consumption and bills.
+Household appliances account for up to 30% of your home energy use, so the type of appliances you choose and the way you use them makes a big difference to your energy consumption and bills.
 If you’re shopping for a new appliance, consider purchasing an energy-efficient model.
 Look for the Energy Rating Label to determine how energy efficient it is—the more stars the more energy and money you can save.

 - Sealing gaps and cracks.
-By draught-proofing your home and stopping heated and cooled air leaking out through gaps and cracks, you could reduce your energy bill by up to 25 per cent.
+By draught-proofing your home and stopping heated and cooled air leaking out through gaps and cracks, you could reduce your energy bill by up to 25%.
 Try a sand-filled fabric draught stopper (like a long ‘snake’) to prevent air escaping under doors and use weather seals for windows, floorboards, skirting boards, skylights and cornices.
 Check with your landlord before fitting any weather seals.

 - Improve window efficiency.
 Prevent heat loss by snugly fitting curtains and blinds to trap a layer of still air next to the window.
 You can also open curtains in winter to let the sun in during the day and close them before it gets dark.
 Similarly, it’s a good idea to close curtains during the hottest part of the day in summer.

 - Choosing the fan over the air-conditioner.
 Ceiling and pedestal fans cost around one cent per hour of operation and produce far fewer greenhouse gases than air-conditioners.
 Fans help to circulate air and can be used to improve the effectiveness of air cooling systems as well as to circulate hot air and improve your heating efficiency in winter.